-Democratic Rep. Kathleen Clyde of Kent says this will change the culture of voting in Ohio.
+Rep. Kathleen Clyde (D-Kent) says this will change the culture of voting in Ohio.

 “The registration should be an opt out system not an opt in system and we already have the data sharing capability in Ohio, it’s in use and it’s available.”